Soft launch: our tips to succeed this essential step in launching a mobile game (part 2)

 What do big players do?

-Which countries should you prioritise for your soft launch?
+Which countries should you prioritize for your soft launch?

 Focus on UX & bugs

 • Philippines: ideal for testing UX and bugs as the CPI rate is very low and the volume of users extremely high.
-This market should not be used for monetization or retention.
+This market should be avoided for monetization or retention.

-• Myanmar, Thailand, Indonesia: same principle as for the Philippines but slightly more expensive so better to opt for the Philippines.
+• Myanmar, Thailand, Indonesia: same principle as for the Philippines but slightly more expensive so it is better to opt for the Philippines.

-• Canada / Australia: traditionally, these are the top countries for soft launches, used to simulate the behaviour of American users because they are English-speaking with a higher ARPU (Average Revenue Per User).
+• Canada / Australia: traditionally, these are the top countries for soft launches, used to simulate the behavior of American users because they are English-speaking with a higher ARPU (Average Revenue Per User).

-Addict recommends avoiding these 2 countries as they are very competitive and, therefore, very expensive (since most players offer their games to these countries).
-Ideally, keep them for your hard launch.
-Opt for other countries instead.
+Addict Mobile recommends finding alternatives to these two countries because they are highly competitive and, therefore, expensive (as most developers launch their games there).
+Ideally, reserve them for the hard launch.
+Other countries may offer interesting opportunities:

-• New Zealand: same principle as for Canada and Australia but more suitable.
-This is a smaller, less competitive country with a low overall impact on revenue.
+• New Zealand: Same principle as for Canada and Australia, but more advisable.
+It is indeed a smaller and less competitive country.

-• Sweden / Finland / Denmark (Nordic countries): same principle as for New Zealand.
-These countries have smaller populations but a lot of monetization potential.
-Addict favours New Zealand but Sweden is also a good alternative -unless the game features complicated text and is inappropriate for Nordic languages.
+• Sweden / Finland / Denmark (Nordic countries): Same logic as New Zealand.
+These are countries with a smaller population but high monetization.
+Addict Mobile favors New Zealand, but Sweden is a good alternative—unless the game is very text-heavy and not well-suited for Nordic languages

 Do you need help launching your game?
 Feel free to contact us for further help with your launch strategies.